IGI Vision

 The IGI does not support current use of this technology in human embryos or reproductive cells with the intention to establish a pregnancy or birth; the societal implications of altering the human genome in a manner that will be carried into future generations are not understood at this time and represent significant potential risk.

-The IGI’s therapeutic efforts focus solely on somatic cell genome editing: making modifications to human cells that will treat that individual patient, without passing them to future generations.
+The IGI’s therapeutic efforts focus solely on somatic cell genome and epigenome editing: making modifications to human cells that will treat that individual patient, without passing them to future generations.
 IGI scientists take this considered and ethical approach because we believe that somatic cell genome editing alone can be the foundation for a new category of clinically relevant treatments for a wide range of diseases.

 The Innovative Genomics Institute is a non-profit, academic research organization formed through the partnership of UC Berkeley and UC San Francisco.
 The University of California has a retained right to practice its inventions for educational and research purposes.
 This reservation of rights is explicit in our commercial licenses, and the act of patenting and licensing does not prevent us from making improvements to external technologies.
 When collaborating directly with biotechnology companies, the involved parties come to an agreement on how to handle intellectual property claims that may result from the joint work.
 Questions or concerns may be sent to ipira (at) berkeley.edu.